OckermanSethGVSU/BioPII/documentation.md

 # no split, no GPU
 chunks,rows,cols = PII.SWA(image,500,"sum")

-# perform summing SWA on the target image with a window size of 250
+# perform std SWA on the target image with a window size of 250
 # and use the GPU - no split
-chunks,rows,cols = PII.SWA(image,250,"sum", GPU=True)
+chunks,rows,cols = PII.SWA(image,250,"std", GPU=True)

-# perform summing SWA on the target image with a window size of 250
+# perform avg SWA on the target image with a window size of 250
 # and split the image up into chunks of 10,000 that fit into my GPU
 # memory
-chunks,rows,cols = PII.SWA(image,250,"sum", subImageSize=10000, GPU=True)
+chunks,rows,cols = PII.SWA(image,250,"avg", subImageSize=10000, GPU=True)
 ```

 ### save_split_image()